usgs/wdfn-blog/README.md

 8. Submitter is responsible for getting 1 internal peer-review of content (interal reviews can be done on a Google Form)
 9. A designated approver must sign off on content based on review response
 10. A designated web content manager will sign off on if the page is generally fit to be published on a government website (verify the header follows the "Important notes" above, images contain alt tags)
-11. Once the content is approved, the draft status can be changed to `draft: False`, and the content will appear on the QA site.
+11. Once the content is approved, the draft status can be removed, and the content will appear on the QA site.
 12. Assuming all looks good, push to prod